ameshkin/drupal8-docksal/README.md

-# Docksal with Drupal 8 Starter
+# Drupal 8 Starter with Docksal and Bootstrap 4

 Simple Drupal 8 Installation with Docksal, bootstrap and SASS with Barrio theme